scrambldchannel/https-scrambldchannel.github.io-/content/Anaconda and Jupyter Cheatsheet.md

 # Introduction

 A bit annoyed at finding myself having to re-learn a good workflow for setting up dev environments for Jupyter projects, I thought I'd try to list my workflow as is and update as I improve so I can refer back after a hiatus.
-This is a work in progress!

 ## Which Conda?
 Or no Conda at all?

 Honestly, I fell into using Anaconda via a group project I joined a while back.
 I've used it sporadically since for stuff I want to do in Jupyter Notebooks mostly.
 I've never really looked at alternatives (ie other Condas, or using pipenv).
-For now, it's been nice to have a GUI but increasingly I'm trying to do things from the command line.
-That said, it's mostly meant I haven't had to think too much about
+For now, it's been nice to have a GUI, particularly on Windows, but increasingly I'm trying to do things from the command line.
+That said, it's mostly meant I haven't had to think too much about it which has helped me get up and running.
+I will need to revisit the subject properly.

 ### Installing Anaconda